courselabs/kubernetes/labs/tools/README.md

 kubectl get secret -n kubernetes-dashboard rng-admin-user-token
 ```

-> SA auth tokena are stored in a secret, Kubernetes generates the values
+> SA auth tokens are stored in Secrets of the special type `kubernetes.io/service-account-token`.
+Wnen you create those Secrets, Kubernetes generates the token

 Print the auth token: